Taojunshen/azurepack-docs-psprocessing/ap-cmdlets/Administration/v1.0/Add-MgmtSvcAddOnService.md

 ### -DisableCertificateValidation
 Disables certificate validation for the Windows Azure Pack installation.

-If you specifiy this parameter, you can use self-signed certificates.
+If you specify this parameter, you can use self-signed certificates.

 ```yaml
 Type: SwitchParameter